 “Ominous” is not quite the right word for a situation where one of the most consistently unpopular politicians in American history suddenly skryockets to Folk Hero status while his closest advisors are being caught almost daily in nazi-style gigs that would have embarrassed Martin Bormann.

 How long will it be before “demented extremists” in Germany or maybe Japan, start calling us A Nation of Pigs?
 How would Nixon react?
 “No comment”?
 And how would the popularity polls react if he just came right out and admitted it?

-Illustration by Tom Benton: From the original cover of Fear and Loathing: On the Campaign Trail ’72
+Illustration by Tom Benton: Original cover art for Fear and Loathing: On the Campaign Trail ’72